FCBGP/fcbgp-protocol/draft-wang-sidrops-fcbgp-protocol.md

 : The SKI in the RPKI router certificate is a unique identifier for the public key used for signature verification.
 If the SKI length exceeds 20 octets, it should retrieve the leftmost 20 octets.

 <!-- TODO: Different from BGPsec as each FC segment has its algorithm ID, there is no need to set more than one FC segment for each hop.
 Hope so. -->

+{: vspace="0"}

 Algorithm ID (1 octet):
 : The current assigned value is 1, indicating that SHA256 is used to hash the content to be signed, and ECDSA is used for signing.
 It follows the algorithm suite defined in {{RFC8208}} and its updates.
 Each FC segment has an Algorithm ID, so there is no need to worry about sudden changes in its algorithm suite.
 The key in FC-BGP uses the BGPsec Router Key, so its generation and management follow {{RFC8635}}.

 <!-- TODO: Flags in BGPsec used to indicate the AS_CONFED_SEQUENCE.
 But the pCount field is omitted here.
 We may merge Flags field and pCount field.
 However, in BGPsec, setting the pCount field to a value greater than 1 has the same semantics as repeating an AS number multiple times in the AS_PATH of a non-BGPsec UPDATE message (e.g., for traffic engineering purposes).
 If 0, it means this is for IXP Route Server.
 And the leftmost bit in Flags is the Confed_Segment flag to indicate the BGPsec speaker that constructed this Secure_Path Segment is sending the UPDATE message to a peer AS within the same AS confederation [RFC5065].
 I have no idea how to deal with Confed_Segment/AS confederation. -->

+{: vspace="0"}

 Flags (1 octet):
 : Several flag bits.
 The leftmost bit of the Flags field in {{figure2}} is the Confed_Segment flag (Flags-CS).
 The Flags-CS flag is set to 1 to indicate that the FC-BGP speaker that constructed this FC segment is sending the UPDATE message to a peer AS within the same AS confederation {{RFC5065}}.
 (That is, a sequence of consecutive Confed_Segment flags are set in an FC-BGP UPDATE message whenever, in a non-FC-BGP UPDATE message, an AS_PATH segment of type AS_CONFED_SEQUENCE occurs.)
 In all other cases, the Flags-CS flag is set to 0.
-The second rightmost bit (i.e., the second highest) of the Flags field in {{figure2}} is the Route_Server flag (Flags-RS).
+The second leftmost bit (i.e., the second highest) of the Flags field in {{figure2}} is the Route_Server flag (Flags-RS).
 The Flags-RS flag is set to 1 to indicate that the FC segment is added by a route server, but the AS number will never appear in the AS_PATH attribute.
 The remaining 6-bit of the Flags field are unassigned.
 They MUST be set to 0 by the sender and ignored by the receiver.

 Signature Length (2 octets):
 : It only contains the length of the Signature field in octets, not including other fields.

 <!-- TODO: I don't know if it should distinguish IPv4 and IPv6 in calculating signature -->

+{: vspace="0"}

 Signature (variable length):
 : The signature content and order are Signature=ECDSA(SHA256(PASN, CASN, NASN, Prefix, Prefix Length)), where the Prefix is the IP address prefix which is encapsulated in the BGP UPDATE, i.e. NLRI, and only one prefix is used each time.
 When hashing and signing, the full IP address and IP prefix length are used, i.e., IPv4 uses 4 octets and IPv6 uses 16 octets.